Have a healthy start to the day with these breakfast waffles inspired by Brazilian cheese puffs!

 Breakfast cereal somehow dropped down the shopping list since I moved to France.
 Why?
 The answer is simply Paris; wouldn’t you also be tempted, surrounded by all those amazing bakeries with croissants, pain au chocolats and pain aux raisins, just for morning starters?

-It’s confession time: each time I saw homemade granola on friends’ blogs, such as Kim of LivLife’s lovely cinnamon and coconut cereal, I should have picked up on it like a good cereal blogger.
+It’s confession time: each time I saw homemade granola on friends’ blogs, such as Kim of LivLife’s lovely cinnamon and coconut cereal, I should have picked up on it like a good serial blogger.

 My final “Just-do-it” push came via an old thumbed Elle magazine at the orthodontist’s waiting room.
 One of the only recipes that wasn’t ripped out was for a maple granola, so I tried it.
 Boy was it overly sweet!
 Read ridiculously sweet.